ltcmelo/psychec/_posts/2021-03-03-c-ast-dump-psyche.md

+---
+layout: post
+title:  "Dumping a C program's AST with Psyche-C"
+---

 # Dumping a C program's AST with Psyche-C

 Given that the Psyche-C compiler frontend is being renewed, I decided to start a blog about the project.
 This is my first post.